🪰78,010 violations tracked across 67 Florida counties

 • Disposition: Inspection Completed - No Further Action

-• [31B-04-4] No handwashing signs provided at a hand sink used by food employees.
-Observed no signage stating that employees must wash hands at multiple hand sinks in the kitchen.
+• [31B-04-4] No handwashing signs provided at a hand sink used by food employees at multiple hand sinks.

-• [31B-02-4] No paper towels or mechanical hand drying device provided at multiple handwash sinks in the kitchen.
-The operator provided paper towels for some of the hand sinks.
+• [31B-02-4] No paper towels or mechanical hand drying device provided at handwash sink at the server station.
+The operator provided paper towels for the hand sink.

 Community reaction